ajwwja777/CS61B-sp21/README.md

    (object of size N, perform M operations)

    ###### Part3 Extension
-   ● naive: Record each line, I think node or matrix form to record it would be nice.
+   ● Naive: Record each line, I think node or matrix form to record it would be nice.
    ● Quick Union: Cool solution!
 But the worst situation is worse than the previus one.
    ● Weighted Quick Union: Why not heighted-QU?
 Ans: Almost same perfomance but complicated codes.
    ● Weighted Quick Union: Let’s consider the worst case where the tree height grows as fast as possible(nice thought) --> Find worst case tree height is Θ(log N).